brege/monitorat/README.md

 ### Widgets

 **monitor@** is an extensible widget system.
-You can add any number of widgets to your dashboard, re-ordering them, and enable/disable any you don't need.
+You can add any number of widgets to your dashboard, re-order them, and enable/disable any you don't need.

 ```yaml
 widgets: